-Books have been at the epicenter of consumer ecommerce since before the dotcom boom, helping launch what is now one of the largest technology companies in the world.
-But where much of the success in that era relied on disrupting legacy industries, the loss of local bookstores had a profoundly negative impact on surrounding communities.
+Books have been at the epicentre of consumer e-commerce since before the dotcom boom, helping launch what is now one of the largest technology companies in the world.
+But where much of the success in that era relied on disrupting legacy industries, the loss of local bookshops had a profoundly negative impact on surrounding communities.
 With the pandemic threatening to further decimate this socially important business niche, Bookshop.org was born.

 “A lot of what you hear about Silicon Valley culture is about disrupting an industry,” said Andy Hunter, founder and CEO of Bookshop.org.
 “What if we use the same tools some might use to disrupt an industry to actually reinforce it?”

-With a team just four people strong, Hunter set out to offer local independent bookstores the opportunity of a modern ecommerce platform.
-The idea was to help level the playing field with massive online booksellers while maintaining the personal touch and local impact of independent bookstores.
+With a team just four people strong, Hunter set out to offer local independent bookshops the opportunity of a modern e-commerce platform.
+The idea was to help level the playing field with massive online booksellers while maintaining the personal touch and local impact of independent bookshops.
 But the team had to work fast, as small businesses began to feel the pain of pandemic lockdowns.

 In the first two years since its launch, Bookshop.org has generated over $22 million in profit for the more than 1,500 booksellers on its platform.